b-parker/CNL_scalpel/README.md

 - Performing clustering of gyral regions
 - Measuring sulcal depth

-## Installation

-Before using this code, you need to have FreeSurfer installed and set up properly.
-You'll also need several Python packages.
-These are can be installed from environment.yaml.

 ## Basic Usage

 Let's start by creating a ScalpelSubject instance: